 Lunch will be provided to all students and judges.
 A small number of salads will also be available, but we are unable to accommodate specific dietary needs or preferences.

 Students will compete in the Coolidge 2v2 Debate Format.
 If you are new to debating in this league, we highly recommend you review our Debate Guide, which provides information about this particular format, style, and rules.

 The tournament will have three divisions: middle school, high school novice, and high school varsity.
 High school teams with no experience or minimal experience may elect to participate in the novice division.
-Teams with more experience debating in either the Coolidge Debate League or other leagues should participate in the varsity division.
+(We define a novice as a debater who has participated in no more than two tournaments in his or her lifetime.)
+Teams with experience debating in either the Coolidge Debate League or other leagues should participate in the varsity division.

 We need volunteer judges for our debate tournaments!
 We welcome citizen judges of all types, including parents, grandparents, teachers, coaches, and other members of the community.
 Experience with debating or judging is not necessary.
 If you are interested, please take a look at our Information for Judges.
 On the morning of the tournament, we will hold a brief judge training session, where we will give you all the guidance you need for the day and will answer all of your questions.
 To volunteer as a judge, Register to Judge.

 Relation to the Coolidge Cup